huynguyencong/EzPopup/README.md

 ## Usage
 Using pop up view controller is very simple:

+Firstly, init a PopupViewController with a view or view controller you want to show:

 ```
 // init YourViewController
-let contentVC = ...
+let contentViewController = ...

-// Init popup view controller with content is your content view controller
+// Init popup view controller with content is your content view controller.
+// You can let your content view determine pop up size by using its intrinsic size by setting popupWidth and popupHeight nil.
+// You can also set position by the position param.
+If you want show a pop up below a view, use .offsetFromView for position param.
-let popupVC = PopupViewController(contentController: contentVC, popupWidth: 100, popupHeight: 200)
+let popupVC = PopupViewController(contentController: contentViewController, popupWidth: 100, popupHeight: 200)

 // show it by call present(_ , animated:) method from a current UIViewController
 present(popupVC, animated: true)
 ```

-You can custom some properties of `PopupViewController` if you'd like.
+Optional: You can custom some properties of `PopupViewController` if you'd like.
 For example:

 ```
 popupVC.backgroundAlpha = 0.3